agconti/downloadit/README.md

 # getjs
 A simple utility for downloading files by url.
+Allows for multiple downloads.

 ## Install
 ```bash